1 Let’s begin a conversation

 After our initial conversations, complete an electronic application here and indicate what year you’d like your child to join Puddletown School and what program you’re interested in.
 (There is no cost or commitment required to submit an application.)

 The next step is joining a tour of Puddletown School.
-Tours typically take place during morning hours and are a half hour in length.
-This first tour is for adults only.
+Tours are 30 minutes in length and are for adults only.

 4 Reserve a space